-In the early years when HIV was just a new medical condition, scaring those who think they are at risk of contracting the disease, getting test for it costs a lot.
+In the early years when HIV was just a new medical condition, scaring those who think they are at risk of contracting the disease, getting a test for it costs a lot.
 Aside from the cost, anyone who wants to get tested will have to answer questions such as why do you think you are at risk while asking them to describe their intimate nights and escapade.
-As medicine and technology develops, so its HIV testing and today, if you think you are at risk, you can do the testing at home, away from the prying eyes of the those people who love to judge others.
+As medicine and technology develop, so its HIV testing and today, if you think you are at risk, you can do the testing at home, away from the prying eyes of those people who love to judge others.

 HIV Home Testing Kit

-In 2012, OraQuick In Home HIV Test Kit was approved by the Food and Drug Administration (FDA) as a trusted way of determining if someone has HIV or not.
+In 2012, OraQuick In-Home HIV Test Kit was approved by the Food and Drug Administration (FDA) as a trusted way of determining if someone has HIV or not.
 The advantages of this kit are:

 - It provides accessibility for people who are far from hospitals

 - It allows quick turnaround time for the result because it can generate the result within 20 to 40 minutes (compare to the time you need to drive to the nearest hospital, wait for the doctor to conduct your test and wait for the lab to process it).

 - It allows people at risk of contracting HIV to regularly monitor their condition with this In-Home HIV Test Kit.

 Oraquick comes with a swab that you need to use on your upper and lower gum.
 After swabbing it, place it to the solution (inside a tube).
 Just like a pregnancy test, a line appears if the test is negative and if it is positive, there will be two lines.